backdrop-contrib/commerce_donate/README.txt

 -- SUMMARY --

 This module provides a donation line item type along with a donation product and product display.
-This is largely based on Randy Fay's excellent screencast at http://commerceguys.com/blog/using-custom-line-items-provide-donation-feature-drupal-commerce
+This is partially based on Randy Fay's excellent screencast at http://commerceguys.com/blog/using-custom-line-items-provide-donation-feature-drupal-commerce

 It uses the Select or Other module (http://drupal.org/project/select_or_other)